-We talked to Allison Bran of REX, an internationally award-winning marketing agency in Vancouver, and here is what she said about it.
+Allison Bran of REX, an internationally award-winning marketing agency in Vancouver that helps brands to stop guess-marketing and start leading.

 How have you adapted personally and professionally during COVID?